Using AI to write articles is generally not illegal, though the legal landscape is still evolving.

 While no universal legal requirement mandates disclosure of AI-generated content, transparency is increasingly becoming an expectation from both audiences and platforms.
 Google’s helpful content guidelines, for instance, emphasise creating content primarily for people rather than search engines, regardless of whether AI is involved.

-The question of disclosure is as much about ethics and trust as it is about strict legality.
-Your audience values authenticity, and being transparent about your content creation process can build consumer trust.
 Many marketing professionals adopt a middle-ground approach: not necessarily labelling every AI-assisted paragraph, but being open about their content creation processes in general terms.

 Some industries and contexts may have stricter expectations.
 Academic publishing, journalism, and regulated industries like finance or healthcare often have more explicit guidelines about disclosure and authorship.

 As search engines refine their algorithms to better detect and potentially classify AI content, having a disclosure policy in place future-proofs your content strategy and demonstrates your commitment to transparency.
-Remember that how you disclose matters too—it needn’t be apologetic but simply factual about your content development approach.

 How can businesses legally implement AI in their content strategy?